Spicy Sesame Coleslaw

 Above you can see the slaw ingredients prior to dressing.
 Aside from slicing the apple, you can prepare all of the ingredients and the (sesame coleslaw dressing) a day or two before serving.
 I like to give the sliced apple a bath in lemon or lime juice just before tossing to keep them from discoloring.
 You'll see that in the recipe instructions so heads up on that front.
 You can get a jump start on the rest of the shredding and chopping ahead of time.

 I wanted to highlight a few of the ways I've enjoyed this coleslaw in previous weeks.
 I literally put in on, in, or under everything around here and it is a bit out of control.
+The apples and carrots bring a bit of sweet, perfect to counterbalance with something spicy.
 You can see tofu marinating up above, I like to take that and cook it quickly in a skillet.
 Serve the tofu over the coleslaw with a side of soba noodles.
 A lot of the time I have some tofu marinating, so when I have this coleslaw in the refrigerator, boiling some soba turns this into a tasty ten minute meal - see photo below.
-Let me know if you want me to write up this in detail.
-Happy to.

-Ok, here's the other way I like to enjoy the spicy sesame coleslaw on repeat.
+Here's the other way I like to enjoy the spicy sesame coleslaw on repeat.
 You see it pictured below.
 It's a taco situation.
 That marinated tofu up above?
 I treat it "fish taco-style" where it is dusted with a bit of cornstarch and then pan-fried until it gets a crispy crust.
 Here's how the taco is assembled.
 Apply a thin layer of smashed avocado on a tortilla.
 Add a layer of well-cooked tempeh bacon (Wayne buys the Lightlife Smoky Tempeh Bacon), and then some of the cooked tofu.
 Brown the (filled) tortilla on both sides until golden.
-Immediately fill with lots of coleslaw, and I like a little extra green salsa as well.
-My favorite lunch right now!
+Immediately fill with lots of coleslaw.
+I like a little extra green salsa as well.
+This is my favorite lunch right now!
+Get the Vegan Fish Tacos recipe.

 Here's one more view of the taco + coleslaw situation from a slightly different angle so you can really get a sense of what is happening inside.
 My main advice is don't skip on the coleslaw.
 I really load it up.